isotopp/isotopp.github.io/content/posts/2022-04-05-change-data-capture-and-the-binlog.md

 - lang_en
 ---

-MySQL uses replication to an ongoing life restore of a primary server to any number of replicas.
+MySQL uses replication to do an ongoing life restore of a primary server to any number of replicas.
-How replication came to be I have discussed previouly [in another article]({{< ref "/content/posts/2020-11-27-backups-and-replication.md" >}}).
+How replication came to be I have discussed previously [in another article]({{< ref "/content/posts/2020-11-27-backups-and-replication.md" >}}).

 Modern replication uses row based replication, with a minimal row image and compression.
 What is that?

 # Decoding the Binlog

-There is of course no Row Based Replication, because the Binlog can hold only statements.
-The `binlog` statement is a workaround for that.
+When using Row Based Replication, the Row Change event is represented using the `BINLOG` statement in the output of the `mysqlbinlog` command.
 It has a single string parameter, the pre- and post-change row images.

+Adding the `-v` option multiple times will decode that:  `mysqlbinlog -vvv`.
-Running `mysqlbinlog -vvv` will decode that, and show it as a pseudo SQL statement affecting a single row.
+It shows a pseudo SQL statement affecting a single row.

 ```console
 # at 1140